awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 + The `S3` subset in the `us-west-2` Region\.

 Port 4172 and 4195 \(UDP and TCP\)
 These ports are used for streaming the WorkSpace desktop and health checks\.
 The desktop client applications do not support the use of a proxy server for port 4172 and 4195 traffic; they require a direct connection to ports 4172 and 4195\.
 These ports must be open to the PCoIP Gateway and WorkSpaces Streaming Protocol \(WSP\) Gateway IP address ranges, and to the health check servers in the Region that the WorkSpace is in\.
-For more information, see [Health Check Servers](#health_check), [PCoIP Gateway Servers](#gateway_IP), and [WSP Gateway Servers](#gateway_WSP)\.
+For more information, see [Health check servers](#health_check), [PCoIP gateway servers](#gateway_IP), and [WSP gateway servers](#gateway_WSP)\.

 **Note**
-If your firewall uses stateful filtering, ephemeral \(also known as dynamic\) ports are automatically opened to allow return communication\.
+If your firewall uses stateful filtering, ephemeral ports \(also known as dynamic ports\) are automatically opened to allow return communication\.
 If your firewall uses stateless filtering, you must open ephemeral ports explicitly to allow return communication\.
 The required ephemeral port range that you must open will vary depending on your configuration\.

 ## Ports for Web Access<a name="web-access-ports"></a>

-Workspaces Web Access requires inbound and outbound access for the following ports:
+WorkSpaces Web Access requires outbound access for the following ports:

 Port 53 \(UDP\)
 This port is used to access DNS servers\.
 It must be open to your DNS server IP addresses so that the client can resolve public domain names\.
 This port requirement is optional if you are not using DNS servers for domain name resolution\.